InformaticsMatters/trigger-ci-action/README.md

 # Trigger CI Action
-A GitHub Action that triggers execution of a remote CI process.
-This can be used to chain CI builds that exist in separate repositories, so repository **a** can trigger a CI workflow in repository **b**.
+A container-based GitHub Action that triggers execution of a remote CI process.
+This can be used to chain CI builds that might exist in disperate repositories.
+The action essentially alloys the build process in repository **A** to trigger a named CI workflow in repository **B**.

-The Trigger CI action supports the following trigger-types: -
+The Trigger CI action supports the following CI (trigger) types: -

 -   GitHub Workflow Dispatch (`ci-type: github-workflow-dispatch`)